- An intoxicated guest is refused service.

 The most important point about house policies is that staff and management need to follow through on them.
 For example: allowing one person to continue drinking when service should be stopped can only lead to trouble with that person and any other patron who witnesses it.

-Why is it important that house policies be posted for all to see?
+Why is it important that alcohol house policies be posted for all to see?

 Clearly written and visible polices serve as a reminder to all, of your commitment to comply with the law:

-It is recommended that the policy be posted at the door/entrance, at all points of sale; in the washrooms; and even as table tents on tables.
+It is recommended that the policy be posted at the main door or entrance and at all points of sale.
+Other areas could include: in the washrooms, or at each table.

 A policy is a written plan or a course of action that guides and supports your staff and management by giving them clear and consistent guidelines to carry out your establishment’s philosophy of responsible beverage service.
 Here are some guidelines to follow when creating a written policy: